 Bluestacks should now start.
 Disable Airplane Mode or enable your Internet connection and you’re good to go.

-According to users, sometimes Bluestacks can get stuck on initializing due to issues in the latest version.
+According to users, sometimes Bluestacks won’t start due to issues in the latest version.
 To fix this problem, users are suggesting to switch back to the older version and check if that helps.

-Sometimes Bluestacks can get stuck on initializing due to your antivirus.
-Your antivirus can interfere with Bluestacks causing this issue to appear.
+Your antivirus software can cause Bluestacks not to start.
 However, you can fix this problem simply by disabling certain features in your antivirus.

 For the most part, Windows 10 installs the missing updates automatically, but sometimes certain glitches can occur causing you to skip updates.
 However, you can check for updates manually by doing the following:

 - Press Windows Key + I to open the Settings app.